 What Are Proper Adjectives?

-As mentioned above, the major use of proper adjectives is to modify a proper noun.
+As mentioned above, the major function of proper adjectives is to modify a noun.
 Take a look at some examples below:

 I have a

 Please note that proper adjectives are always capitalized because they are made of proper nouns.

 Proper adjectives can modify nouns and pronouns, or be subject complements in statements.
 Study the following examples carefully:

 He is an

 Here, the adjective is modifying a noun.